usaid-cs/yesterday-i-learned/random.md

 1. The new shortcut for shutting down Windows 10 is Win+x, u, u.
 1. [Walmart is the largest employer in 22 states.](http://www.visualcapitalist.com/walmart-nation-mapping-largest-employers-u-s/)
 1. [A "Yo" dice roll is a 6 followed by a 5.](https://i.redd.it/rotvn1hjw7001.jpg) An "Australian Yo" is a 2 followed by a 1 instead.
-1. A guy named [Michel](https://en.wikipedia.org/wiki/Michel_Lotito) ate 18 bicycles, 7 TVs, and a Cessna 150.
-He died at the age of 57 from natural causes.
 1. Pokemon Sun and Moon (Alola) contain an ecology that closely reflects issues found in Hawaii.
 [Yungoos/Mongoose were introduced to Alola/Hawaii to control the Rattata/Rat population](https://www.youtube.com/watch?v=hwfRAzGWJMQ); unfortunately one is active during the day and the other during the night, so the mongoose end up eating birds' and turtles' eggs instead, hunting them to extinction.
 1. The 3-in-1 spoon/fork/knife exists.
 It's called a [splayd](https://en.wikipedia.org/wiki/Splayd).
 It's rubbish at everything.
 Less popular utensils like the knife/fork "knork" and the spoon/knife "spife" also exist, solely to make the splayd look good in comparison.
 1. Edsger Dijkstra reportedly lived modestly, ["to the point of being spartan."](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra#Personal_life) His and his wife's house in Nuenen was simple, small and unassuming.
 He did not own a TV, a VCR or a mobile telephone, and did not go to the movies.
 He looked a bit like Bryan Cranston.
 He died of cancer.
 1. Manholes are round also because [they are much easier to cut with a huge circular drill](https://i.imgur.com/u3WMzao.gifv), right?
-(Pictured: drilling hole *around* manhole cover)
+(Pictured: drilling hole _around_ manhole cover)
 1. The Amazon Echo Dot has 7 microphones.
 [The Google Home Mini has 2.](https://medium.com/@justlv/google-home-mini-teardown-comparison-to-echo-dot-and-giving-technology-a-voice-c59a23724a26)
 1. "But I'll argue that Accessibility is actually more important than Security because dialing Accessibility to zero means you have no product at all, whereas dialing Security to zero can still get you a reasonably successful product such as the Playstation Network." - [Steve](https://plus.google.com/+RipRowan/posts/eVeouesvaVX) "BIG disconnect in what "hardening" means for (security people, developers, and users), and in particular, the number one rule of kernel development is that 'we don't break users'.
 Because **without users, your program is pointless, and all the development work you've done over decades is pointless.** .. and security is pointless too, in the end." - [Linus](https://lkml.org/lkml/2017/11/21/356)
 1. PM Jean Chrétien was known for personally choking a protester.
 Since he was born in Shawinigan QC and he loved calling himself the "little guy from Shawinigan", they called it the [Shawinigan Handshake](https://en.m.wikipedia.org/wiki/Shawinigan_Handshake).